repengine/pulse/docs/sprint0_module_analysis/learning_promote_memory_forecasts.md

 *   There are no unit tests or integration tests present *within this file*.
 *   **Testability Assessment:**
     *   The [`load_jsonl`](learning/promote_memory_forecasts.py:11) function is testable in isolation by providing mock file contents.
-    *   The main script logic (argument parsing and orchestration) is best tested via integration tests that execute the script as a subprocess with various command-line arguments and mock input files, then verify the output files or the calls made to the mocked `memory.forecast_memory_promoter` functions.
+    *   The main script logic (argument parsing and orchestration) is best tested via integration tests that execute the script as a subprocess with various command-line arguments and mock input files, then verify the output files or the calls made to the mocked `analytics.forecast_memory_promoter` functions.
 *   **Gaps:** The lack of dedicated tests for this CLI script is a gap.
-The reliability heavily depends on the correctness and testing of the external `memory.forecast_memory_promoter` module.
+The reliability heavily depends on the correctness and testing of the external `analytics.forecast_memory_promoter` module.

 ## 9. Module Architecture and Flow (SPARC Architecture)

 The module follows a simple, linear execution flow typical of a CLI script:

-1.  **Initialization:** Imports necessary libraries (`argparse`, `json`) and specific functions from `memory.forecast_memory_promoter`.
+1.  **Initialization:** Imports necessary libraries (`argparse`, `json`) and specific functions from `analytics.forecast_memory_promoter`.
 2.  **Argument Parsing:** An `ArgumentParser` instance is created and configured to accept:
     *   `--batch` (required): Path to the input JSONL file.
     *   `--export` (optional, with default): Path for the output JSONL file.